5.4 Young people's participation in policy-making

 Large-scale initiatives for dialogue or debate between public institutions and young people

 The biggest top-level and large-scale initiative that exist for young people for participating in dialogues or debates with public authorities responsible for policy-making is the National Youth Conference.
-The National Youth Conference is regularly organized by the Youth Board of Cyprus and it targets young people from NGOs, informal youth groups, pupils, students and any other young people aged between 14-35 years old.
+The National Youth Conference is regularly organised by the Youth Board of Cyprus and it targets young people from NGOs, informal youth groups, pupils, students and any other young people aged between 14-35 years old.
 The conferences usually take place under the auspices of the President of the Republic of Cyprus and the President of the House of Representatives.
 The aim of the conference is to hear young people’s thoughts, views, expectations and concerns about tomorrow and bring together both young people and state officials/stakeholders.
 Each conference has a different topic and its main outcome is a policy paper which is then given to the state officials for taking it into consideration when making any decision.